 If you don’t mind waiting in line for hours before the shops open, and battling your way through crowds of discount-hungry people, you can save a lot on gifts during the Black Friday sales.

 The Monday after Black Friday is a similar shopping event, only online.
 Cyber Monday, as it is called, has loads of specials offered by online retailers – but it also implies burning the midnight oil, staying up late with a finger on your mouse button to be able to buy stuff cheap in the first minutes of the day.
-You can find some great deals using an Amazon Canada promo code for your online purchases.

 Although these two imply some effort, the money saved on specials might be worth it.
 But you must know where to shop and what you want to buy beforehand.